Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

 **Challenges 13** - Okay so you did all of the other challenges and you need something more to do, good for you!

 1. Use `Array.reduce()` to get the sum of all of the prices for all Products.
   - Remember the prices are stored as Strings you'll need to convert these to numbers.
-Something like: `Number(item.price)` should work.
+You'll also need to remove the first character of the string which is the "$": `price = item.price.substring(1)`.
+Then parse the string value into a float with Something like: `parseFloat(price)` should work.
   - Display this somewhere on the page.
-If you got this far I don't need to add too much explaination here.
 2. Using `Array.reduce()` again, sum the total for currently selected products.
 In other the sum of all the prices for the products in the currently selected category.
 3. Use `Array.reduce()` to count the number of products in each category.
   - Display count for each category as "badge" next to the category label in each category button.
+4. Display the number of units for each product somewhere in the product display component.
+  - If there are 0 units make this product look displayed.
+5. Show the rating for each product.

 **Challenge 14** - The category buttons are useful.
 Currently they should display all of the items with a matching category.
 These buttons could be even more useful if you could select more than one category at a time!